A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

-The nature of dark matter is unexplained in the Standard Model of elementary particle physics.
-Many different models for dark matter have been put forward and some of these models have been experimentally tested.
-So far searches for dark matter have produced only negative or non-reproducible results (for an overview see ~\cite{Essig:2013lka,Alexander:2016aln,Chu:2011be, Gninenko:2012eq,Blumlein:2013cua,Andreas:2012mt, Graham:2021ggy}).
-Weakly interacting, massive particles (WIMPs) with a mass in the GeV-TeV range have been considered excellent candidates for dark matter.
-However, with the direct dark matter search experiments and the indirect bounds from the LHC experiments providing ever stronger limits on the WIMP parameter space, other, more complex explanations for dark matter are being studied more closely.
-One class of such models introduces either scalar or fermion dark matter particles that interact through a new gauge interaction, based on a spontaneously broken symmetry.
-The associated gauge boson can couple to the Standard Model sector through a mechanism that is called kinetic mixing, effectively introducing a feeble interaction between the dark sector and the Standard Model.
+The nature of dark matter (DM) is unexplained in the Standard Model (SM) of elementary particle physics.
+Many different models for DM have been put forward and some of these models have been experimentally tested.
+So far searches for DM have produced only negative or non-reproducible results (for an overview see ~\cite{Essig:2013lka,Alexander:2016aln,Chu:2011be, Gninenko:2012eq,Blumlein:2013cua,Andreas:2012mt, Graham:2021ggy}).
+Weakly interacting, massive particles (WIMPs) with a mass in the GeV-TeV range have been considered excellent candidates for DM.
+However, with the direct DM search experiments and the indirect bounds from the LHC experiments providing ever stronger limits on the WIMP parameter space, other, more complex explanations for DM are being studied more closely.
+One class of such models introduces either scalar or fermion DM particles that interact through a new gauge interaction, based on a spontaneously broken symmetry.
+The associated gauge boson can couple to the SM sector through a mechanism that is called kinetic mixing, effectively introducing a feeble interaction between the dark sector and the SM.